ahuimanu/edsigcon2015-mean-workshop/README.md

 * _*ng-model*_: Placed on input elements and binds the input value to a property on the model
 * _*ng-show/ng-hide*_: Shows and hides an element according to a Boolean expression
 * _*ng-repeat*_: Iterates over a collection and duplicates the element for each item

+*Manual Bootstrap

+To manually bootstrap an application, use the `angular.bootstrap(element, [modules], [config])` method, which accepts three arguments:

+* _*element*_: The DOM element where you want to bootstrap your application
+* _*modules*_: An array of strings defining the modules you want to attach to the application
+* _*config*_: An object defining configuration options for the application

+Usually, this function is called when the page is loaded using the jqLite document-ready event.